A new cruise offering from Smithsonian Journeys and PONANT

 Nadia Kizenko

 Nadieszda Kizenko teaches Russian and East European History at the State University of New York at Albany.
-She received degrees in Russian History and Literature at Harvard University, Columbia University, and the Harriman Institute.
+She received her degrees at Harvard University, Columbia University, and the Harriman Institute.
 Prof. Kizenko explores the intersection of nations and empires, of history and culture, and the extent to which religion has been a constituent element of national and imperial identity.
-She has long been fascinated by how the intersection with Asia has formed a Russian identity distinct from its neighbors, both Slavic and Western.
-For Russia in particular, this means a lens through which it sees itself as uniquely open to other cultures—but with a unique message as well.
+She has long been fascinated by how the Baltic nations succeeded in keeping their distinctive identities even when ruled by Germans, Poles, Swedes, and Russians—and how the Swedes and Poles have reinvented themselves as power shifted and as the Russian empire extended its reach.

 Jul 18 - 25, 2024 Departure